Ac6Embedded/apollo-docs/docs/security/cra/scope-and-definitions.md

 - **vulnerability / exploitable / actively exploited** (Art.
 3(40)-(42))
 - **incident impacting the security of the PDE** (Art.
 3(44))

-These terms drive how you decide if something triggers reporting and how you argue “no known exploitable vulnerabilities” at release.
+These terms drive how you decide if something triggers reporting and how you argue "no known exploitable vulnerabilities" at release.

 ---